 ALL people attending the show must have tickets; whether contributing an item for the potluck, or $11 for general admission.
 Both types of tickets (Free Potluck and General Admission) are available through the “BUY TICKETS” link in the upper right-hand side bar on this page.
 If you plan to attend, we strongly advise reserving online in advance.
 The show takes place in a theatrical venue (and not a bar that can be packed to capacity) so seats are limited.

 Online tickets are self-serve.
 We are never available to book them for you by text, phone Facebook, or email request.
-Also, no matter how much we love you, no seats are available after the show sells out.
-Because of theatrical fire-codes, there are no exceptions to this, so please kindly plan ahead.
+Also– no matter how much we love you– no seats are available after the show sells out.
+Because of theatrical fire-codes, there are sadly no exceptions to this.

 We feel content is usually suitable for people over the age of 15, though not guaranteed to be.
 We don’t know what stories will be told ahead of time, but 85% of them tend to be teen-friendly.
 Younger kids… we’re not sure.
 We leave it up to individual parents.